Building a Bulk Asynchronous Bird Recipient Validation Tool

 This means that only one thread can be in a state of execution at any point in time.
 The impact of the GIL isn’t visible to developers who execute single-threaded programs, but it can be a performance bottleneck in CPU-bound and multi-threaded code.

-Since the GIL allows only one thread to execute at a time even in a multi-threaded architecture with more than one CPU core, the GIL has gained a reputation as an “infamous” feature of Python.” (https://realpython.com/python-gil/)”
+Since the Global Interpreter Lock (GIL) allows only one thread to execute at a time, even on multi-core systems, it has gained a reputation as an “infamous” feature of Python (see Real Python’s article on the GIL).

 At first, I wasn’t aware of the GIL, so I started programming in python.
 At the finish, even though my program was asynchronous, it was getting locked up, and no matter how many threads I added, I still only got about 12-15 iterations per second.